Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Washington, east to the Rocky Mountains.

-Habitat: Moderately dry, open places at moderate to mid-elevations in the mountains
+Habitat: Moderately dry, open places at low to middle elevations.

 Conservation Status: Not of concern